API Keys

-In the Console, go to Admin > API Keys.
+1. In the HiddenLayer Console, go to **Settings > API Keys**.

 See the [API Permissions](#api-permissions) and [API Resources](#api-resources) tables below for more information.